chef/chef-web-docs/content/chef_client_security.md

 The `/.chef/trusted_certs` directory stores trusted SSL certificates used to access the Chef Infra Server:

--   On each workstation, this directory is the location into which SSL certificates are placed after they are downloaded from the Chef Infra Server using the `knife ssl fetch` subcommand
+* On each workstation, this directory is the location into which SScertificates are placed after they are downloaded from the CheInfra Server using the `knife ssl fetch` subcommand
--   On every node, this directory is the location into which SSL certificates are placed when a node has been bootstrapped with Chef Infra Client from a workstation
+* On every node, this directory is the location into which SSLcertificates are placed when a node has been bootstrapped with ChefInfra Client from a workstation

 ### SSL_CERT_FILE

 Use the `SSL_CERT_FILE` environment variable to specify the location for the SSL certificate authority (CA) bundle that is used by Chef Infra Client.

 A value for `SSL_CERT_FILE` is not set by default.
 Unless updated, the locations in which Chef Infra will look for SSL certificates are:

-- Chef Infra Client: `/opt/chef/embedded/ssl/certs/cacert.pem`
+* Chef Infra Client: `/opt/chef/embedded/ssl/certs/cacert.pem`
-- Chef Workstation: `/opt/chef-workstation/embedded/ssl/certs/cacert.pem`
+* Chef Workstation: `/opt/chef-workstation/embedded/ssl/certs/cacert.pem`

 Keeping the default behavior is recommended.
 To use a custom CA bundle, update the environment variable to specify the path to the custom CA bundle.
 If (for some reason) SSL certificate verification stops working, ensure the correct value is specified for `SSL_CERT_FILE`.

 ### client.rb Settings